Enable CORS between Flex Plugins and Functions

 Fortunately, CORS errors, in this context or other situations, can be addressed by leveraging the response headers of the Function to allow any Origin, as shown in the following example code.

-In order to run any of the following examples, you will first need to create a Function into which you can paste the example code.
-You can create a Function using the Twilio Console or the Serverless Toolkit as explained below:
+Before you run any of the examples on this page, create a Function and paste the example code into it.
+You can create a Function in the Twilio Console or by using the Serverless Toolkit.

 https://<service-name>-<random-characters>-<optional-domain-suffix>.twil.io/<function-path>

-.Your Function is now ready to be invoked by HTTP requests, set as the webhook of a Twilio phone number, invoked by a Twilio Studio Run Function Widget, and more!
+You can now invoke your Function with HTTP requests, configure it as the webhook for a Twilio phone number, call it from a Twilio Studio Run Function Widget, and more.

 Allow for a client-side Flex Plugin to communicate with a Function on a different host

-1exports.handler = (context, event, callback) => {2// Access the NodeJS Helper Library by calling context.getTwilioClient()3const client = context.getTwilioClient();45// Create a custom Twilio Response6const response = new Twilio.Response();7// Set the CORS headers to allow Flex to make an error-free HTTP request8// to this Function9response.appendHeader('Access-Control-Allow-Origin', '*');10response.appendHeader('Access-Control-Allow-Methods', 'OPTIONS, POST, GET');11response.appendHeader('Access-Control-Allow-Headers', 'Content-Type');1213// Use the NodeJS Helper Library to make an API call and gather14// statistics for the Flex Plugin.15// Note that the workspace SID is passed from the event parameter16// of the incoming request.17client.taskrouter.v118.workspaces(event.WorkspaceSid)19.workers()20.cumulativeStatistics()21.fetch()22.then((data) => {23response.appendHeader('Content-Type', 'application/json');24response.setBody(data);25// Return a success response using the callback function26return callback(null, response);27})28.catch((err) => {29response.appendHeader('Content-Type', 'plain/text');30response.setBody(err.message);31response.setStatusCode(500);32// If there's an error, send an error response.33// Keep using the response object for CORS purposes.34return callback(null, response);35});36};
+1exports.handler = (context, event, callback) => {2// Access the NodeJS SDK by calling context.getTwilioClient()3const client = context.getTwilioClient();45// Create a custom Twilio Response6const response = new Twilio.Response();7// Set the CORS headers to allow Flex to make an error-free HTTP request8// to this Function9response.appendHeader('Access-Control-Allow-Origin', '*');10response.appendHeader('Access-Control-Allow-Methods', 'OPTIONS, POST, GET');11response.appendHeader('Access-Control-Allow-Headers', 'Content-Type');1213// Use the NodeJS SDK to make an API call and gather14// statistics for the Flex Plugin.15// Note that the workspace SID is passed from the event parameter16// of the incoming request.17client.taskrouter.v118.workspaces(event.WorkspaceSid)19.workers()20.cumulativeStatistics()21.fetch()22.then((data) => {23response.appendHeader('Content-Type', 'application/json');24response.setBody(data);25// Return a success response using the callback function26return callback(null, response);27})28.catch((err) => {29response.appendHeader('Content-Type', 'plain/text');30response.setBody(err.message);31response.setStatusCode(500);32// If there's an error, send an error response.33// Keep using the response object for CORS purposes.34return callback(null, response);35});36};

 If you want to learn more about Flex Plugins that would be invoking a Function in this way, check out this tutorial on calling a Function from a Flex Plugin.